wordofwarning/wordofwarning.org/current/2015-spring/vandecruys/index.md

 ---

 # CONFIGURATION
-layout: 2014-spring
+layout: 2015-spring
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Ira Brand | Nicki Hobday + Sara Cocker" # the name of the artist or company
+artist: "Leentje Van de Cruys | University of Salford" # the name of the artist or company
-show: "A Cure for Ageing | Age Concerns (work-in-progress)" # the name of the show
+show: "Horse | Title" # the name of the show
 artist_size: 3
 show_size: 4
-header_image: "header_ira.jpg"
+header_image: "header_horse.jpg"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values